 When your feeling a little under-the-weather a spoon full of elderberry has powerful natural healing benefits.
-Plus it is remarkable how easy it is to make at home!
+Plus it is remarkable how this easy elderberry syrup recipe is to make at home!

 - Save money making homemade elderberry syrup.
-For years I would always give my family elderberry right at the onset of symptoms to a cold or when we know we will be exposed to sickness such as when traveling on an airplane.
+For years I have been giving my family elderberry syrup right at the onset of symptoms to a cold, or when we know are traveling on an airplane.
 But the thing is it can be painfully pricey to purchase store-bought elderberry syrup and constantly take it four times a day, especially as a family of four.
 Making it at home is much cheaper and I share all the steps on how to make elderberry syrup.

 - Dried Elderberries: First get your dried elderberries.
 These can be found in most specialty grocery stores and natural markets.
 You can also order it online here.